I put the rest of the bread roll into my bag and said, “I’m not lost.”

 “It hasn't.
 Why, is something the matter?”

-I pulled off the glove on my left hand letting it feel the cool air for the first time in a while.
+I pulled off the glove on my right hand letting it feel the cool air for the first time in a while.
 Her mouth opened a little and I could see Noel twitch his forehead standing there.
 Eric didn’t react.

-It was expected as the flesh squirming around my once-crushed fingers were bulging like waves with circles in its epicenter.
+It was an expected reaction.
+The flesh squirming around my once-crushed fingers were bulging like waves with circles in its epicenter.
 My marred hand looked disgusting as I tried fully bending my fingers.
-It felt like nails stabbing into it when my bend reached its full potential.
-I wanted to fix my hand, if not for my mom’s sake.
-I could still remember how she looked when she saw my disfigured hand for the first time.
+It felt like nails stabbing into it when my curling reached its full potential.

 “Do you think you can heal my hand?
 I have five silvers if you want.”
 It was beyond low for employing a priest or a mage who could heal, still it was all I had on me right now.

-“Huh?
-What’s happening?”
-I didn’t actually get my hopes up.
-“Let me try again.”
-Nevertheless, I felt a bit disappointed as I saw the golden circle appear again.
+Nevertheless, I felt a bit disappointed seeing the golden circle appear again and again, and again.
 I already knew divine magic didn’t work on this body.
+I already knew.

 “It’s fine, Lavenza.”
 I quickly put my glove back on.
 “I expected the outcome.”